openmeterio/openmeter/README.md

 - [Node.js](/api/client/node)
 - [Go](/api/client/go)

 For languages where an SDK isn't available yet, we encourage using the [OpenAPI definition](/api/openapi.yaml).
-It can be utilized with the [OpenAPI Generator](https://openapi-generator.tech/) to generate your own client.
+We recommend using the [OpenAPI Generator](https://openapi-generator.tech/) to generate your own client.

 ## Development